Paulhb7/the-astronomists-nasa-space-app-challenge-2025/README.md

 ---

-*Built with ❤️ for the NASA Space Apps Challenge*
+*Built with ❤️ by Paul Barbaste and Xavier Vasques for the NASA Space Apps Challenge - Hunting for exoplanets*